everywherejacobkim/delivery-page/README.md

 This project involved recreating a given single-page UI design using a preferred tech stack below.

+- Used React to break down the UI into reusable components.
+- Created reusable components for better maintainability and consistency.
+- Implemented media queries to ensure the design adapts to different screen sizes.
+- Applied different styles for mobile and web to ensure the best possible user experience on each platform.

 ## Tech Stack

 - React